 While I often get things wrong, and cause strife for the Lady Aelfina, I always try to do my best to be a good ward and warrior.

 Even my wife, Withburg, keeps her distance.

 It can be a little lonely being a tanner, but that suits me fine.
-I’ve never trusted most people, particularly that kitchen slave, Alfred and his kin.
+I’ve never trusted most people, particularly that Alfred and his kin.
 All of them would rob you and then stab you in the back.

-And that swineherd, Alaric, accused me of stealing his pig… A LIE!
+And there is that swineherd, Alaric, accused me of stealing his pig… A LIE!
 An outright lie!
 As God as my witness, I would do no such thing and yet he continues to insult me.